Chronic Cough After Acute Viral Bronchiolitis: Suggestions from the ACCP

 Are asthma medications (e.g., inhaled and oral corticosteroids, beta2 agonists, montelukast [Singulair]) effective in improving the resolution of cough in children with chronic cough after acute viral bronchiolitis?
 If so, which ones and for how long?

 Are inhaled osmotic agents (e.g., hypertonic saline) effective in improving the resolution of cough in children with chronic cough after acute viral bronchiolitis?

 Although the panel found several studies and systematic reviews on the effectiveness of the three types of interventions, no data were relevant to the key questions.
-Therefore, no recommendations could be made, only
+Therefore, no recommendations could be made, only the following suggestions:

 Editor's Note: In the absence of evidence to answer key clinical questions on postbronchiolitis chronic cough, the expert panel recommends that physicians follow other CHEST chronic cough guidelines for children.
 The guideline on etiologies of chronic cough in pediatric cohorts found moderate-quality evidence that the underlying cause of chronic cough is different in children vs. adults and that age and clinical setting are important factors.1 The guideline on management pathways for chronic cough in children recommends using algorithms based on a suspected etiology rather than an empiric approach.2 The guideline on chronic wet cough and protracted bacterial bronchitis recommends antibiotics in children when the history does not reveal another specific cause for the cough.3—Sumi Sexton, MD, Editor-in-Chief